 This frontier town is located in the archipelago of Tierra del Fuego (Land of Fire) at the southern tip of South America.
 It’s the gateway to the Magellan Strait and Antarctica, with most Antarctic cruise vessels embarking here.

-The city with modern architecture and Art Deco buildings is located in the heart of Argentina's wine country.
+This city, with modern architecture and Art Deco buildings, is located in the heart of Argentina's wine country.
 In Mendoza, travellers can tour many of the bodegas (wineries) and enjoy a variety of red wines, especially Malbec, or visit the Museo Municipal de Arte Moderno and appreciate the modern and contemporary art on display.